Logic Learning from Demonstrations for Multi-step Manipulation Tasks in Dynamic Environments: Experiments

-In this section, we assess the generalization ability of Logic-DMP in comparison to two baseline methods: \textit{Linear} and \textit{PDDLStream}.
+In this section, we assess the generalization ability of Logic-LfD in comparison to two baseline methods: \textit{Linear} and \textit{PDDLStream}.
 Here, \textit{Linear} refers to the linear execution of a fixed sequence of DMPs without adapting the action sequence when addressing new tasks.
 For a comprehensive evaluation, each benchmark comprises tasks that share the same task goal but vary in their initial states from the template task.
-For B1, we solved a four-block tower construction problem, while tasks are simplified by utilizing only two blocks in B2 and B3.
+For B1, we solved a four-block tower construction problem.
+For B2 and B3, tasks were simplified by utilizing only two blocks.
 Moreover, LQT-CP serves as the motion modulation method for all baselines to ensure a fair comparison.
 We analyzed the overall success rate and computation time of the three methods in solving 100 tasks with random initial states for each benchmark across various levels (L1-L4).
 The summarized experimental results are presented in Table~\ref{tab:generalization}.

-In summary, both Logic-DMP and PDDLStream successfully solved all the validation tasks, while the linear execution of DMPs achieves success in only approximately $25\%$ of the tasks, primarily those featuring motion-level variants in the initial states.
-The results show that Logic-DMP can enhance the generalization ability beyond linear execution.
-Moreover, Logic-DMP exhibits faster planning capabilities than PDDLStream across all benchmarks, with a $30\%$ to $40\%$ improvement in B2 and B3, and a remarkable $70\%$ improvement in B1.
-The substantial acceleration observed in B1 can be attributed to the inherently longer action sequence in the task, with which the planning time of N/A increases significantly.
-Since Logic-DMP only needs to partially address the TAMP problem with a shorter action skeleton, it notably decreases the whole planning time, showing significant acceleration in the experimental results.
-This reinforces the efficacy of Logic-DMP in handling long-horizon manipulation tasks and motivates us to formulate the reactive TAMP framework in Algorithm~\ref{alg:reactive_tamp} by employing Logic-DMP in a closed-loop manner.
+In summary, both Logic-LfD and PDDLStream successfully solved all the validation tasks, while the linear execution of DMPs achieves success in only approximately $25\%$ of the tasks, primarily those featuring motion-level variants in the initial states.
+The results show that Logic-LfD can enhance the generalization ability beyond linear execution.
+Moreover, Logic-LfD exhibits faster planning capabilities than PDDLStream across all benchmarks, with a $30\%$ to $40\%$ improvement in B2 and B3, and a remarkable $70\%$ improvement in B1.
+The substantial acceleration observed in B1 can be attributed to the inherently longer action sequence in the task, with which the planning time of PDDLStream increases significantly.
+Since Logic-LfD only needs to partially address the TAMP problem with a shorter action skeleton, it notably decreases the whole planning time, showing a significant acceleration in the experimental results.
+This reinforces the efficacy of Logic-LfD in handling long-horizon manipulation tasks and motivates us to formulate the reactive TAMP framework in Algorithm~\ref{alg:reactive_tamp} by employing Logic-LfD in a closed-loop manner.